Woodhouse Park

 Woodhouse Park is an area of Wythenshawe in south Manchester, England.
 The population of the ward at the 2011 census was 13,519.

 Geography

-The area incorporates Wythenshawe town centre and borders onto Newall Green but is separated by the M56 motorway from which it is served by Junctions 4 (Wythenshawe) and 5 (Manchester Airport).
-It also borders on Moss Nook to the south and south-east, Peel Hall to the east and Benchill to the north.
-All of these are also localities within the Wythenshawe area, the others areas being Baguley, Northenden, Sharston and Northern Moor.
+The area borders Newall Green, on the other side of the M56 motorway, from which it is served by Junctions 4 (Wythenshawe) and 5 (Manchester Airport), to the west, Moss Nook to the south and south-east, Peel Hall to the east and Benchill to the north.

-Much public investment in the area has taken place since 2003, including the expansion of Wythenshawe town centre.
-As of November 2014, the Manchester Metrolink Airport Line now runs through Woodhouse Park.
+The Manchester Metrolink Airport Line runs through Woodhouse Park.

 Governance

 Sharston is part of the Wythenshawe and Sale East constituency, represented by the Labour Party MP Mike Kane.

 In 2003, Benchill was disestablished as a local government ward and the area divided between Woodhouse Park, Sharston, and Northenden.

-The Manchester City Council Woodhouse Park electoral Ward incorporates the areas of Woodhouse Park described above as well as Moss Nook, Ringway Parish Council and Manchester Airport and has three Councillors to represent all these areas: Edward Newman (Lab), Rob Nunney (Grn), and Astrid Johnson (Grn).
+The Manchester City Council Woodhouse Park electoral Ward incorporates the areas of Woodhouse Park described above as well as Moss Nook, Ringway Parish Council and Manchester Airport and has three Councillors to represent all these areas: Zoe Marlow (Grn), Rob Nunney (Grn), and Astrid Johnson (Grn).